 33. What is dark energy and why can’t a particle model explain it?
 (QR4.7.7)

-34. How can a universe be built from particles that move themselves and don’t go where they are put?
+34. Can a universe be built from particles that move themselves and don’t go where they are put?
 (QR4.8.1)

-36. Why is the randomness that quantum theory describes necessary for life to exist?
+36. Why is the randomness of quantum theory necessary for evolution?
 (QR4.8.3)

 39. We manufacture new things but evolution lets them emerge.
 What is the difference?
 (QR4.8.4)